How Grass-Fed Beef, Grain-Fed Beef, and Grass-Finished Beef are Different (And Why It Matters)

-High stress levels can also lead to fatter animals.
+High stress levels may produce fatter animals.
 This is because cortisol is a fat storage hormone that’s part of the ‘fight or flight’, or stress response.
 Since the cow has been removed from its natural environment and experienced a dramatic change in living conditions and diet, there will undoubtedly be a certain level of stress endured by the cow, which results in elevated cortisol levels.
 When cortisol levels are consistently elevated, the body is more likely to store fat as a protective mechanism (5).

 Alternatively, when grass-fed cows graze in fields, they’re getting exercise, which naturally results in leaner beef, as well as an animal that’s not stressed out.

 Now, this isn’t all to say that grain-fed beef doesn’t have nutritional value.
 It still contains several essential nutrients, such as protein, B vitamins, iron, and zinc.
 But in addition to being lower in minerals, CLA, and containing a poor omega 3:6 ratio, grain-fed beef also contains 4 times more saturated fat per 3 ounce serving.